California Cannabis Banking Solutions: Secure, Compliant Services for CRBs

 Partnering with specialized financial institutions offers cannabis businesses growth opportunities, enhanced banking efficiency, and strong compliance and regulatory support.
 This can help improve the overall financial management and stability of the business.

 What Cities do you serve?
+Where can cannabis businesses bank in California?

 Herring Bank offers Cannabis Banking Services to the following cities: San Jose, Fresno, Sacramento, Long Beach, Bakersfield, Anaheim, Stockton, Riverside, Irvine, Santa Ana, Chula Vista, Fremont, Santa Clarita, San Bernardino, Modesto, Fontana CA. The Bank has developed an extensive network of armored couriers to securely manage cash deposits for cannabis companies.